mvysny/ev-fi/_posts/2020-1-4-ev-taxing-in-finland.md

 ## Roadworthiness Checkup

-You need to check the car roughly every 2 years for roadworthiness which costs only roughly 40€ (since there is no need for emission checkup), which makes 20€ per year.
+You need to check the car roughly every 2 years for roadworthiness which costs around 40€ (it's cheaper since there is no need for emission checkup), which makes 20€ per year.

 The exact inspection dates are: after 4 years, then every 2 years until the vehicle is